How to organize (and delete) visualizations

 - Last edit date: the last time someone was actively working on this chart

-- Creation date: the date when the chart was created
+- Creation date: the date when the visualization was created

-- Publish date: the date when someone (re-)published the chart for the last time
+- Publish date: the date when someone (re-)published the visualization for the last time